🔎 [i]>Car & Motorcycle Research

 Sold results reveal:

-Asking prices can mislead — realized results show the true market.
+Asking prices can mislead — realized results usually provide a better picture of the market.

 -